Marburg: Landmarks

 Marburg remains a relatively unspoilt, spire-dominated, castle-crowned Gothic or Renaissance city on a hill partly because it was isolated between 1600 and 1850.
 Architecturally, it is famous both for its castle Marburger Schloss and its medieval churches.
 The Elisabethkirche, as one of the two or three first purely Gothic churches north of the Alps outside France, is an archetype of Gothic architecture in Germany.

 Much of the physical attractiveness of Marburg is due to Hanno Drechsler who was Lord Mayor between 1970 and 1992.
 He promoted urban renewal and the restoration of the Oberstadt (upper town) and established one of the first pedestrian zones in Germany.
 Marburg's Altstadtsanierung (since 1972) has received many awards and prizes.

 Parks in the town include the Old Botanical Garden, as well as the new Botanical Garden outside the town proper.

 The Marktplatz is the heart of Marburg's old town.
 In the center is a fountain dedicated to St George, a popular meeting place for young people.
 To the south is the old town hall and the path running north leads to the palace overlooking the town.

-The University of Marburg, founded in 1527, is one of Germany's oldest.
-It is spread over two campuses: Firmanei in the centre of Marburg and Lahnberge to the east of the town near the Botanischer Garten (Botanical Garden).
+The University of Marburg, founded in 1527, is the world's oldest Protestant university still in existence.
+It is distributed across two main locations: the Lahntal, comprising 11 sites in and around the city centre, and the Lahnberge, with three sites to the east of the town near the Botanischer Garten (Botanical Garden).